Delaram-M/multiprocess-matrix-multiplication/README.md

 This program multiplies two specific 2*2 matrices using mpi4py.

 # Instructions
-You first need to install:
+You first need to install MPI and mpi4py.
-- MPI application
-- mpi4py python module

 To execute the program:
 1. Open a terminal.